 - Shredded Carrots: Another shortcut for this recipe is using those fabulous pre-shredded carrots!

-- Microwave Rice Packet: Sure you can make rice from scratch, but if you are in a hurry those microwave rice packets work great.
-Use your favorite kind of brown or white rice.
+- Microwave Rice Packet: Sure, you can make rice from scratch, but if you are in a hurry, those microwave rice packets work great.
+Use your favorite kind of brown rice or white rice.
 Quinoa also works very well in this bowl.
+Sticky sushi rice would also be delicious.

-- Sesame Oil: A little bit of sesame oil goes a long way in adding some Asian flavor to this recipe.
+- Sesame Oil: A little goes a long way in adding Asian flavor to this recipe.

 - Salt and Pepper